gpremer/GettingAndCleaningDataCourseWork/README.md

-# Coursera's Getting and Cleaning Data  Course Project
+# Coursera's "Getting and Cleaning Data" course project

 This repository is part of the requirements for the course project of for Coursera's Getting and cleaning data MOOC.